ChristopherSchang/GL2017Replication/README.md

 ## Get Started

 To get started, clone the repository to your local machine.
 Start Julia and navigate to the \src folder, press `]` to enter the package manager and type `activate .` to activate the package environment.
+You should now see the new package prompt.
+Type `instantiate` to resolve all package dependencies.
 Include the GL2017Replication.jl package file into your script and import the package:
 ```
 include("GL2017Replication.jl")
 using .GL2017Replication